dixx/nodemcu-core-stuff/README.md

 # nodemcu-core-stuff
-Some handy tools for **my** first steps with NodeMCU(ESP8266).
+Some handy tools for **my** first steps with NodeMCU v2.0 (Espressif 8266).
 This repo will grow the longer I toy around with the board.
+I use Atom Editor with PlatformIO IDE to deploy my binaries onto the board.

 # Installation
 Just compile and upload with whatever IDE.
 I assume you are totally able to.